-Figure 3 presents the density of all tweets, generated calculated using the kernel density estimation algorithm.
-As would be expected, areas of high population density such as central Leeds, Bradford and surrounding smaller towns (e.g. Otley, Weatherby, Guiseley) exhibit the highest tweet density.
+Figure 3 presents the density of all tweets, calculated using the kernel density estimation algorithm implemented in ArcGIS and formulated by Silverman (1986).
+As would be expected, areas of high population density such as central Leeds, Bradford and surrounding smaller towns (e.g. Otley, Wetherby, Guiseley) exhibit the highest tweet density.
 By observing the three-dimensional view of the twitter data, it becomes clear that a single location is responsible for a substantial spike in the density.
 This spike relates to a very large number of tweets from a single user in a single location.
 Fortunately, as we will discuss shortly, many prolific users send tweets from different locations, making it possible to elucidate information about their daily spatial behaviour.